 An institution of higher education that is formally controlled, or has been formally sanctioned or chartered, by the governing body of an American Indian tribe or tribes

-An organization or a product manufacturer or developer that uses a valid and reliable technique for assessing an individual’s knowledge, skills, and abilities.
+An organization or a product manufacturer or developer that uses a valid and reliable technique for assessing an individual’s knowledge, skills, and abilities as an outcome measure of a training program.
 An organization is a professional, industry, or employer organization, such as the National Institute for Automotive Service, which offers a certificate of excellence, and the National Institute for Metalworking Skills, Inc., which offers a Machining Level I Credential.
 Product manufacturers or developers include Microsoft, which offers recognized Microsoft Information Technology certificates (such as a certificate for a Microsoft Certified IT Professional) and Novell, which offers certificates for a Certified Novell Engineer and a Sun Certified Java Programmer.

 The DOL Education and Training Administration (DOLETA) Office of Apprenticeship or a state apprenticeship agency